sartography/spiff-example-cli/docs/jinja.rst

 if you enjoy typing extra characters) and we can also see the label text that we entered for the form variable on the form for the last task.

+This feature is rather useful in giving end users feedback about exactly what they are filling out, especialy in the context of a MultiInstance task, since, by nature, the MultiInstance task will be allowing users to do the one thing multiple times, perhaps with different contexts.